sybrew/the-seo-framework/readme.txt

 		* Redesigned In-Post SEO Settings layout.
 Thank you [Daniel](https://github.com/danielpost)!
 		* A source link is no longer generated on feed entries without content.
 		* The social image selection buttons have been moved below the bound text input.
+		* Contributors (capability: `edit_posts`) can now select their own counter type, rather than only Authors (capability: `publish_posts`) and above.
 	* **Removed:**
 		* Twitter `photo` card.
 This has been deprecated and has been replaced with `summary_large_image`.
 			* All related options and outputs have been updated.
 			* When updating the plugin the upgrade handler will scan for the photo card option, and will change it to `summar_large_image` if it's `photo`.
 	* **Fixed:**
+		* Authors (capability: `upload_files`) and above can now crop social images, rather than only Administrators (capability: `customize`) and above.
-		* The terms and taxonomies SEO bar now correctly displays robots values again.
+		* The terms and taxonomies SEO bar now correctly display the robots values again.
 		* When emptying the Home Page Custom title, the Additions are now correctly updated once again.
 		* The feed excerpt generation and original content link generation work again.
 			* The call was misplaced.
 Sorry about that!